fvangef/mlgsc/README.md

 MLgsc outputs a warning about the taxon name found in the tree but not in the alignment.
-The taxon is simply ignored and this does not prevent MLgsc from building a classifier, but discrepancies between alignment and tree may indicate that the wrong file(s) are being used, hence the warnings.
+The taxon is simply ignored and this does not prevent MLgsc from training a model, but discrepancies between alignment and tree may indicate that the wrong file(s) are being used, hence the warnings.
 At any rate, any actual *Listeria* among the queries will be misclassified.
 To suppress all warnings, pass `-v 0` (verbosity level 0: quiet).